 Kurt will be selling his homemade wooden obelisks and unique garden ornaments.

-Tea and coffee available for a gold coin donation.
+Tea and coffee are available for a gold coin donation.